Hearts & Minds

 L-R: Tristan Moore, Rain Hepting, Amy Moore, Gracebelle Ma'ake.

 “I’ve learned so much more about how to craft an article, especially a climate-related article.
-You guys have given me so many incredible resources … I feel like I have a way better understanding of what ‘climate resilience’ is now,” says fellow Tristan Moore.
+You guys have given me so many incredible resources. … I feel like I have a way better understanding of what ‘climate resilience’ is now,” says Tristan Moore.

-“I like the local focus because it’s encouraged me to connect with and learn about environmental issues in my immediate area that I otherwise may not have had a reason to look into,” says fellow Rain Hepting.
+“I like the local focus because it’s encouraged me to connect with and learn about environmental issues in my immediate area that I otherwise may not have had a reason to look into,” adds Hepting.

-In spring 2026, KneeDeep will work with three community reporting fellows from high schools in Fairfield and Newark.
+In the spring, KneeDeep will work with three new community reporting fellows from high schools in Fairfield and Newark.

-This January, a new editorial team also rolled out a pilot version of the magazine’s newsletter called KneeDeep With Neighbors, which also publishes in Spanish as KneeDeep con vecinos.
-This will publish a few times this spring and connect with social media between times as an experiment.
+This January, a new editorial team also rolled out a pilot version of a newsletter called KneeDeep With Neighbors, which also publishes in Spanish as KneeDeep con vecinos.
+This will post a few times this spring — between releases, you can also see more content and send us your own questions and ideas through our new Facebook group and WhatsApp channel.

-Congrats to our first co-hort of community reporting fellows, and thank you for your contributions to the magazine.
+Congrats to our first group of fellows, and thank you for your contributions to the magazine!

 MORE